nfrancque/python-for-noobs/getting_started.md

 Go ahead and download [VSCode](https://code.visualstudio.com/Download).
 It is a great editor and you can make a choice later.

+You will want to check all the boxes in the install popup - add to context menu for files/folders, etc.

+Once installed, hit 'open folder' and navigate to our projects directory.
+Once you've opened this, you should see all the files in our repo listed on the left toolbar.

+You may see options for installation recommendations popping up.
+Go ahead and follow those - Python, Remote - WSL, and Git show up in my case.
+Install any software it asks you to, VSCode is open source and trustworthy with its choices.

 Ready for something bigger?